marjoleinF/Speech-prosody-workshop-trees/README.md

 Before running the R analyses, make sure to update to or install the latest versions of R from https://cran.r-project.org/.

-Musical intermezzo: I have written a song about smoothing splines: https://www.youtube.com/watch?v=HPT4OZN_yG4
+Musical intermezzo: A song I wrote about smoothing splines https://www.youtube.com/watch?v=HPT4OZN_yG4